pucelle/ff/README.md

 ## About

-**ff** named from "Frequently-Used Functions", it's a JavaScript utility library for Web Programming.
+The name **ff** comes from "Frequently-Used Functions", it's a JavaScript utility library for web programming.

-This library contains many independant parts, you may need **tree-shaking** to remove useless codes.
+This library contains many independent parts, you may need **tree-shaking** to remove useless things.

 ## License